vpsfreecz/vpsadminos/docs/user-guide/networking.md

 osctl ct netif new bridge --link lxcbr0 myct01 eth0
 ```

+When the container starts, it will have interface `eth0` configured by DHCP.

 ## Routed veth
 Routed veth is not linked with any bridge.
 Instead, the veth is routed on
 a network layer using an interconnecting network, e.g. /30 IPv4 network